sehugg/8bitworkshop/README.md

 * Not changing anything described in the 8bitworkshop books too much

 The code samples in `presets/` are intended to be studied by humans.
-LLM usage for generating code samples is discouraged, as they tend to hide subtle errors in code and in comments, and it diminishes the human achievment and human-to-human communication aspects of the project.
+LLM usage for generating code samples is discouraged, as they tend to hide subtle errors in code and in comments, and it diminishes the human achievement and human-to-human communication aspects of the project.

 Adapting third party sample code with permissive licenses and giving credit to the original author(s) is encouraged.